 Don’t tell the rest of Ireland, but southern Ireland might be our favorite region.
-It’s packed with breathtaking driving routes, castles upon castles, seaside villages…yeah, we’re in love.
+It’s packed with breathtaking driving routes, castles upon castles, and seaside villages…yeah, we’re in love.
 These are the 10 best things to do in southern Ireland, from exploring the Ring of Kerry to snacking at the English Market to learning about Irish whiskey at the Jameson Distillery.

 Ireland’s many shades of green are so breathtaking that Johnny Cash even wrote a song about them—which makes exploring the gloriously green Killarney National Park one of Ireland’s must-dos!
 Killarney has it all: lakes, mountains, trails, wildlife, caves, waterfalls, and a castle, spread across 26,000 glorious acres.
 Woof.
 That’s a lot to explore.